 Compared to the 2009-10 school year, all ethnic groups experienced slight decreases in 2010-11 except for African American students (no change) and Asian and Pacific Islander had a slight uptick.

-ethnicity gap is declining, the dropout rate continues to be higher than the state.
+While the dropout rate and the ethnicity gap is declining, the dropout rate continues to be higher than the state.